erooma/fullstack-nanodegree-vm/vagrant/puppies/readme.md

 Choices from all  menus will change depending on the user privileges.

-Please note the presence of a *demonstration* option on the main screen for a user to temporarily change his/her administrator privileges.
+The presence of a *demonstration* option on the main screen for a user to temporarily change his/her administrator privileges.
 This is for evaluation purposes only, and allows the evaluator to see the changes available at each administration level.

-* Please note that full user administration (deletion, password reminders etc) has not been implemented in this version, in part because of the use of the OAuth2 Google log-in.

 ### Data options